solinfra/solinfra-homepage/README.md

 ## Attributions

-These site is possible thanks to the indirect help and work of the following
+This site is possible thanks to the indirect help and work of the following

 ### Template